googleapis/api-linter/docs/rules/0158/response-repeated-first-field.md

 # Paginated methods: Page token field

-This rule enforces that all `List` and `Search` methods have a plural name repeatable field as a first field in the response message, as mandated in [AIP-158][].
+This rule enforces that all `List` and `Search` methods have a repeatable field as a first field in the response message, as mandated in [AIP-158][].

 ## Details